London

 2 London governance is cooked like only the English can cook it

 Greater London looks like a single world city.
 Do not be fooled.
-It’s more like an unstable regional government that’s been created, abolished, and re-created, plus a set of corporate endowments that do things I’d normally expect a state to do.
+It’s more like an unstable regional government that’s been created, abolished, and recreated, plus a set of corporate endowments that do things I’d normally expect a state to do.

 A basic fact that points to the rest of the weirdness: “London” contains a legally distinct city inside it: the City of London Corporation governs the Square Mile.
-The remaining 600 square miles of the capital is governed through the Greater London Authority (Mayor + Assembly) and the 32 London boroughs set up under the London Government Act 1963 (Q: Why does the governing act mention “the Temples” so much?).
+The remaining 600 square miles of the capital are governed through the Greater London Authority (Mayor + Assembly) and the 32 London boroughs set up under the London Government Act 1963 (Q: Why does the governing act mention “the Temples” so much?).

 The full story of how it got this way is beyond me, but I rustled up some highlights.